 - Precise geolocation

-Under this law, data controllers need explicit opt-in consumer consent to process sensitive data.
-This consent needs to be freely given by the consumer, informed, and unambiguous, as shown in the highlighted text in the screenshot below.
+Under the VCDPA, data controllers need explicit opt-in consumer consent to process sensitive data, which must be freely given by the consumer, informed, and unambiguous, as shown in the screenshot below.

 PIPEDA Definition of Sensitive Information